Atomic Fluorescence Spectroscopy

 What is AFS analysis used for?

 AFS can detect metallic elements in a wide variety of sample types.
 It is most commonly used to measure levels of toxic heavy metals in food, water, and environmental samples.
-The applications of atomic fluorescence spectrometry also extend to biomedical testing, where it can be used to test for metals in blood and urine samples.
+The applications of atomic fluorescence spectrometry also extend to biomedical testing, where the method can be used to test for metals in blood and urine samples.

-In mining and metallurgy, AFS is used to determine metal concentrations in ore samples, helping to evaluate the ore before mining.
+In mining and metallurgy, AFS is used to determine metal concentrations in ore samples, helping to evaluate ore quality before mining.
 The method may also be used to screen for lead and other contaminants in fuel testing.

-In AFS, samples are first converted into a gas using an ionization method, such as being exposed to a flame or other heat source.
+In AFS, samples are first converted into a gas using an ionization method, such as exposure to a flame or other heat source.
 The atomic gas that forms is then exposed to visible or ultraviolet light of a specific wavelength.
 This light will interact with atoms of a specific element, causing them to fluoresce.
 The fluoresced light is then picked up by a detector, which in turn can calculate the concentration of that specific element.
 By repeating this process and testing for different elements, it is possible to determine the elemental makeup of the sample.

 Sample requirements and preparation